Minimum Digital Accessibility Standards

 ICT at the University must conform to the furthest extent possible with the following technical standards:

-1. Commercial-Off-The-Shelf (COTS) software must meet the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA requirements, as referenced in Section 508 of the Rehabilitation Act of 1973, as amended (Section 508), and the Illinois IT Accessibility Act (IITAA).
+1. Commercial-Off-The-Shelf (COTS) software must meet the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA requirements.

 • Web sites and web applications that are part of Software as a service (Saas) are included in this category.